 The RTRS and RSPO have led to related products standards.
 Certified products are increasingly being requested by buyers; RSPO-certified growers currently account for 18% of global palm oil production.
-Currently, the RSPO uses the UTZ traceability system and endorses the <a href="https://dx.disable.certification.certifica
+Currently, the RSPO uses the UTZ traceability system and endorses the Green Palm certification scheme.
+See our study on the European market for palm oil.